 Emotions are essential to connections; however, they also contribute to division.
 An emotionally intelligent person understands emotion in a more granular way.
 Emotions are constructions derived from a complex banquet of feeling affects, cultural learnings, and experience.
 When our understanding of emotions is severely limited, we have little wiggle room to feel without harsh reactions.
 Instead of feeling fatigued and irritable, we just experience anger.
 When I am able to identify feelings with more granularity, I can recognize that I am irritable and recognize I feel annoyed with small intrusions from my partner because of my own irritability.

 We develop emotional intelligence through practicing mindfulness, examining feeling states without jumping to automatic reactions.
 We also improve our conceptual interpretation of feeling through learning a wider vocabulary for describing feeling.
 Open communications with a partner about feeling experience helps the relationship grow and eliminates unneeded negative interactions.

 "When I am able to identify feelings with more granularity, I can recognize that I am irritable and recognize I feel annoyed with small intrusions from my partner because of my own irritability." ~T. Franklin Murphy

 If the bad outweighs the good, the relationship slowly grates on our well-being.
 We can temporarily substitute healthy connection with positive outside interest.
 But flourishing in life isn’t achieved through substituting one pillar of well-being for the deficits in the other.
 We experience the greatest aliveness when relationships work in unison with other elements of thriving.

 Dr. John Gottman suggest a ratio of five positive feeling effects to one negative during conflict.
 Healthy stable relationships constantly build, overwhelmingly say, “yes” to each other’s needs, supply warmth, security and enjoyment.

 This is where we engage in the work of building.
 Love becomes a verb of doing, not a description of a sentiment we feel.
 We rat on ourselves when we feel crummy, irritable of needy so the negative effect stemming from our interaction will not be registered as personal attacks and can be processed as a neutral not weighing strongly against the overall state of the relationship.

 We further improve the ratio in two ways: First by actively seeking positive shared experiences (practice four); Second by limiting the negative power of conflict (practice five).

-Practice Four: Shared Interests
+Practice Four: Some Shared Interests

 A healthy couple doesn’t need to, or should be expected to share every belief, habit or interest; but they should have a diverse map of commonalities.
 When doing something you love, with someone you love, the positive emotions fuse into the relationship and feelings for each other.
 When a couple has limited shared interests, they drift apart emotionally and physically.

-Practice Five: Immediate and Effective Reparations
+Practice Five: Effective Reparations

 Reparation are those small moments during uncomfortable conversations where one or both parties reach out emotionally, momentarily step away from the conversation to reconnect.
 Repair attempts can be very subtle, a slight joke, or a complement.
 A partner reaches out, often unconsciously, seeking security.
 The attempt is to reaffirm the commitment to the relationship—we disagree but still love each other, right?

 When these attempts are rebuffed, rejected, or ignored, the disagreement spills over into sacred areas of the relationship.
 Here, insecurities are magnified, worries of abandonment unburied, and futures questioned.
 Partners feel pressured to conform, and resentments begin to accumulate, setting the positive negative balance into dangerous territories.

 These five practices gather strength through a common thread of open communication, each demanding an open dialogue.
 As we respect the individuality of each partner, and approach interaction with the guidance of emotional intelligence, we naturally improve the ratio of experiences.
-Disagreements lose the bite of heated conflict, and end with a compassionate and deeper understanding of our partner.
+Disagreements lose the drama of heated conflict, and end with a compassionate and deeper understanding of our partner.
 Our ability to nurture the closeness drives us to reach out in reparation, even during unpleasant conversation.